9 Steps to Set Up a Meal Prep Station in Your Kitchen

 Adjacent to Appliances:

-Put the meal prep area as close as possible to essential kitchen appliances, like the stove, oven, or sink.
-This makes for a smooth workflow, allowing you to easily transfer ingredients between the prep station and cooking surfaces.
+Put the meal prep area as close as you can to essential kitchen appliances, like the stove, oven, or sink.
+This can make it easier to transfer ingredients between the prep station and cooking surfaces.

 Natural Light:

-If possible, choose a location with access to natural light.
+Choose a location with access to natural light, if you can.
 Natural light not only enhances visibility but also creates a more pleasant and inviting atmosphere for meal preparation.

 Easy Access to Utensils and Tools:

-Keep your meal prep station close to drawers or containers that house utensils, knives, cutting boards, and other essential tools.
-Easy access to these items streamlines the cooking process.
+Keep your meal prep station close to drawers or containers where you can stash utensils, knives, cutting boards, and other essential tools.

-If this isn’t possible, you can put a few of your most used utensils on the counter.
+Sometimes all you need to do is put a few of your most used utensils on the counter.
 Repurpose a coffee canister or clear condiment jar to avoid having to buy a new container.

 Place the meal prep station near your pantry, refrigerator, or cabinets.
-This ensures quick access to ingredients and minimizes the need to travel back and forth during the preparation process.
+This gives you quick access to ingredients and minimizes how many times you’ll have to go back and forth during the preparation process.

-Take into account the typical traffic flow in your kitchen.
-Avoid putting your meal prep station in areas with high foot traffic so you and other household members won’t be tripping over each other.
+Think about the typical traffic flow in your kitchen.
+Don’t put your meal prep station in areas with high foot traffic so you and other household members won’t be tripping over each other.

-Design the meal prep area based on your cooking habits.
+Think about your cooking habits, because this is all for you.
 If you prefer a clean and minimalistic workspace, make sure there’s ample counter space.
 If you like having everything within arm’s reach, organize tools and ingredients accordingly.

 Personal Comfort: